School’s Open – Drive Carefully

 - Do not run or play near traffic.

-Additional Port Jervis City Police Officers will be deployed throughout the next several weeks to strictly enforce vehicle and traffic safety laws pertaining to speeding in school zones, yielding to pedestrian’s in crosswalks, and insuring that motor vehicles are stopping for school buses when loading and discharging children.
+Port Jervis City Police Officers and Town of Deerpark Police Officers will be deployed throughout the next several weeks to strictly enforce vehicle and traffic safety laws pertaining to speeding in school zones, distracted driving, yielding to pedestrian’s in crosswalks, and insuring that motor vehicles are stopping for school buses when loading and discharging children.
+Reduced speed limit school zones are located on East Main Street near the Port Jervis Middle School, Hamilton Street near the Port Jervis High School, Kingston Avenue near the entrance to the Anna S. Kuhl Elementary School complex and Rt.
+209 adjacent to Hamilton Bicentennial Elementary School.